ashutoshgithubs/iemhacks_DEV-G/CONTRIBUTING.md

 - **Create a Pull Request**:

 - Go to your forked repository on GitHub.
-- Click on the "Pull requests" tab and then "New pull request" button.
+- Click on the "Pull requests" tab and then the "New pull request" button.
 - Select the branch containing your changes from the "Head" branch dropdown.
 - Leave the "Base" branch as "DevG_Contribute".
 - Write a clear and concise title and description explaining your changes and their purpose.